Shanto57575/music-summer-camp/README.md

    - Use of React Hook Form for the registration and login pages.
    - Dark/light theme toggle for the entire website
    - Responsive design for the entire website.
-   - Use of Tanstack Query (React Query) in at least two places.
+   - Use of TanStack Query (React Query)
-   - Axios for making API calls in at least two instances.
+   - Axios for making API calls
    - Implementation of JWT token for login and registration systems.